mikecornflake/uBee512Launcher/README.md

 # UBEE512 Launcher

 ## Why?
-+ ubee512 is an excellent emulator, with a myriad of options available through the setting file (rc) and command line parameters.
-But you have to be familiar with these.
++ ubee512 is an excellent [Microbee](https://www.microbee-mspp.org.au/wiki/tiki-index.php?page=Microbee) emulator, covering all models and a wide range of peripherals
+  + It has a myriad of options available through the settings files and command line parameters (described in its readme)
+  + Due to copyright issues, it can't ship with all the required files (ROMS/disks - covered in its readme)
++ ubee512launcher checks the files in the ubee512 installation against the selected options, and highlights missing files (required files raised as error, optional as warning)
-+ ubee512Launcher instead allows inexperienced users (me) to easily view & select the available emulated systems defined in the setting file (and there's a lot of them)
++ ubee512Launcher allows inexperienced users (me) to easily view, configure and select the available emulated systems
-+ Yeah, it's also for users (again, me) who are more comfortable with UI than command line.
++ Yeah, it's also for users (again, me) who are more comfortable with UI than command line

 ## Release v0.4beta
-+ Fourth beta release, still lots to do yet
++ Fourth beta release, still lots to do yet (no actual substance to the app yet)
 + Now using Github releases, not Bin subfolder
 + To use:
   + If ubee512 is on your environment path, simply download relevant binary and run.